 Heartburn

-Heartburn, which is brought on by a backflow of stomach acid into the esophagus, is frequently made worse by lying down in bed.
+Heartburn, brought on by a backflow of stomach acid into the oesophagus, is frequently made worse by lying in bed.
 Avoiding fatty or heavy foods, as well as coffee and alcohol in the evening, may help you prevent this issue.
-By raising your upper body using a wedge beneath the mattress or blocks put under the bedposts, you may also take use of gravity.
+You may also use gravity by raising your upper body using a wedge beneath the mattress or blocks under the bedposts.
 Additionally helpful are over-the-counter and prescription medications like Modvigil that prevent the release of gastric acid.

 Muscle-related skeletal issues

 People with arthritis may have trouble falling asleep and resettling when they change positions.
 In addition, steroid therapy typically results in sleeplessness.
-Just before bed, you might find it helpful to take an aspirin or a nonsteroidal anti-inflammatory drug to reduce joint pain and swelling.
+Before bed, you might find it helpful to take an aspirin or a nonsteroidal anti-inflammatory drug to reduce joint pain and swelling.

 Kidney illness